OscarSavolainenDR/AutomatedFilesBackup/README.md

-The basic idea is to symlink arbitrary files to this directory (specifically in the `symlinks` sub-directory),.
+The basic idea is to symlink arbitrary files to this directory (specifically in the `symlinks` sub-directory).
 The `copy-symlink.sh` BASH script then copies over all of the symlinked files/folders into the `files` sub-directory.
 The BASH script then commits all of the new changes and pushes it all to Github.
 One can then set up a cronjob that automatically triggers the `copy-symlink.sh` script at whatever